JuliaData/DataFrames.jl/docs/src/lib/types.md

 * via the `getproperty` function using the syntax `df.col`;
 * via the `getindex` function using the syntax `df[:col]`;
-* by creating `DataFrameColumns` object using the [`eachcol`](@ref) function;
+* by creating a `DataFrameColumns` object using the [`eachcol`](@ref) function;
-* by storing the reference to the column before the `DataFrame` was created (note that in general the `DataFrame` constructor does not perform copying only if `copycolumns` keyword argument is set to `false`).
+* by storing the reference to the column before creating a `DataFrame` with `copycolumns=false` the `DataFrame` constructor does not perform copying only if `copycolumns` keyword argument is set to `false`).

-A column obtained from a `DataFrame` using one of these methods should not be mutated without caution because:
+A column obtained from a `DataFrame` using one of the above methods should not be mutated without caution because:

 * resizing a column vector will corrupt its parent `DataFrame` and associated views (if any): methods only check the length of the column when it is added to the `DataFrame` and later assume that all columns have the same length;
 * reordering values in a column vector (e.g. using `sort!`) will break the consistency of rows with other columns, which will also affect views (if any);
-* changing values contained in a column vector is acceptable as long as it was not used as a grouping column in a `GroupedDataFrame` created based on the `DataFrame`.
+* changing values contained in a column vector is acceptable as long as it is not used as a grouping column in a `GroupedDataFrame` created based on the `DataFrame`.

 ## Types specification